Sharp error bounds for edge-element discretisations of the high-frequency Maxwell equations: Introduction

 This setting includes the radial-perfectly-matched-layer approximation to the scattering problem where the scattering is caused by variable $\mu$ and $\epsilon$ and/or a perfect-electric-conductor obstacle; see \S\ref{sec:PML}.

-We study approximations to the solution of~\eqref{eq:Maxwell} using the $h$-version of the finite-element method ($h$-FEM), where accuracy is increased by decreasing the meshwidth $h$ while keeping the polynomial degree $p$ constant, and the (conforming) approximation space consists of the first type of N\'ed\'elec finite elements \cite{Ne:80}, whose definition is recapped in \S\ref{sec:Nedelec} below \footnote{ Recall that N\'ed\'elec elements are often called edge elements because at the lowest order basis functions and degrees of freedom are associated with the edges of the mesh; at higher order the geometrical identification of basis functions and degrees of freedom is more complicated. }; note that we choose the convention that $p=1$ corresponds to lowest-order N\'ed\'elec elements.
-Since the second type of N\'ed\'elec finite elements \cite{Ne:86}, \cite[\S8.2]{Mo:03}, \cite[\S15.5.1]{ErGu:21} contains the first type, and our results depend only on best-approximation properties of the space, our results also hold for second-type N\'ed\'elec finite elements.
+We study approximations to the solution of~\eqref{eq:Maxwell} using the $h$-version of the finite-element method ($h$-FEM), where accuracy is increased by decreasing the meshwidth $h$ while keeping the polynomial degree $p$ constant, and the (conforming) approximation space consists of the first family (also called the ``first type" or ``first kind") of N\'ed\'elec finite elements \cite{Ne:80}, whose definition is recapped in \S\ref{sec:Nedelec} below \footnote{ Recall that N\'ed\'elec elements are often called edge elements because at the lowest order basis functions and degrees of freedom are associated with the edges of the mesh; at higher order the geometrical identification of basis functions and degrees of freedom is more complicated. }; note that we choose the convention that $p=1$ corresponds to lowest-order N\'ed\'elec elements.
+Since the second family of N\'ed\'elec finite elements \cite{Ne:86}, \cite[\S8.2]{Mo:03}, \cite[\S15.5.1]{ErGu:21} contains the first family, and our results depend only on best-approximation properties of the space, our results also hold for second-family N\'ed\'elec finite elements.

 We work in norms where each derivative is scaled by $\wn ^{-1}$; in particular, \beq \N{E}^2_{H_\wn (\curl,\Omega)}:= \wn ^{-2}\N{\curl E}^2_{L^2(\domaingen)} + \N{E}^2_{L^2(\domaingen)}. \eeq